-- 1 (14) 'Insurer' means any entity licensed under Articles 6, 14, or 17 of this 2 Chapter.
-3 (15) 'Preferred claim' means any claim with respect to which the provisions - (15) 'Preferred claim' means any claim with respect to which the provisions of this Article accord priority of payment from the general assets of the insurer. - (16) 'Receiver' includes a liquidator, rehabilitator, or conservator, as the context requires. - (17) 'Reciprocal state' means any state other than this State in which in substance and effect the provisions of G.S.
-58-662(a), 58-693, 58-694, and 58-696 through 58-698 are in force, and in which provisions are in force requiring that the insurance regulator of that state be the receiver of a delinquent insurer; and in which provisions exist for the avoidance of fraudulent conveyances and preferential transfers. - (18) 'Secured claim' means any claim secured by mortgage, trust deed, pledge, deposit as security, escrow, or otherwise; and includes any claim that has become a lien upon specific assets by reason of judicial process.
-'Secured claim' does not include a special deposit claim or a claim against general assets. - (19) 'Special deposit claim' means any claim secured by a deposit made pursuant to statute for the security or benefit of a limited class or classes of persons, but does not include any claim secured by general assets. - (20) 'Transfer' includes the sale and every other and different mode, whether direct or indirect, of disposing of or of parting with property, an interest therein, or the possession thereof; or of voluntarily fixing a lien upon property or an interest therein, whether absolutely or conditionally, by or without judicial proceedings.
+- 'Insurer' means any entity licensed under Articles 6, 14, or 17 of this 1 (14)2 Chapter and under Chapters 57 and 57B of the General Statutes.
+3 (15)'Preferred claim' means any claim with respect to which the provisions of this Article accord priority of payment from the general assets of the 4 5 6 (16)'Receiver' includes a liquidator, rehabilitator, or conservator, as the - context requires.
+(17) 'Reciprocal state' means any state other than this State in which in - substance and effect the provisions of G.S.
+58-662(a), 58-693, 58-694. and 58-696 through 58-698 are in force, and in which provisions are in force requiring that the insurance regulator of that state be the receiver of a delinquent insurer; and in which provisions exist for the avoidance of fraudulent conveyances and preferential transfers. - (18)'Secured claim' means any claim secured by mortgage, trust deed, pledge, deposit as security, escrow, or otherwise; and includes any claim that has become a lien upon specific assets by reason of judicial process.
+'Secured claim' does not include a special deposit claim or a claim against general assets. - 'Special deposit claim' means any claim secured by a deposit made (19)pursuant to statute for the security or benefit of a limited class or classes of persons, but does not include any claim secured by general - 'Transfer' includes the sale and every other and different mode.
+(20)whether direct or indirect, of disposing of or of parting with property, an interest therein, or the possession thereof; or of voluntarily fixing a lien upon property or an interest therein, whether absolutely or conditionally, by or without judicial proceedings.
 The retention of a security title to property delivered to a debtor is a transfer suffered by the debtor.